Imagine if you took a whole day to set up a feast for guests.

 Carrie explains that hosting events in one streamlined system has made things significantly easier.

-“The event marketing tool is a great one-stop-shop that allows us to set up an event and then create an email, mini web page, and registration and confirmation messages from the same place, with the same visual theme,” she says.
+“Constant Contact is a great one-stop-shop that allows us to set up an event and then create an email, mini web page, and registration and confirmation messages from the same place, with the same visual theme,” she says.